kalaishann/API_Python_SQL_Data-cleaning-automation/README.md

 ### Tools Used: Visual Studio Code (VS Code), Python, SQL.
 ### Goal: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
 ## Set Up Kaggle API
-### API Setup: Obtain your Kaggle API token from Kaggle by navigating to your profile settings and downloading the JSON file.
+### API Setup: Obtain Kaggle API token from Kaggle by navigating to my profile settings and downloading the JSON file.
 ## Configure Kaggle:
-### Place the downloaded kaggle.json file in your local `.kaggle `folder.
+### Place the downloaded kaggle.json file in my local `.kaggle `folder.
-### Use the command kaggle datasets download `-d <dataset-path>` to pull datasets directly into your project.
+### Use the command kaggle datasets download `-d <dataset-path>` to pull datasets directly into my project.
 ## Download Walmart Sales Data
 ### Data Source: Use the `Kaggle` API to download the Walmart sales datasets from Kaggle.
 ### Dataset Link: Walmart Sales Dataset